 Buying your first motorbike is a special occasion.
 You dreamt about it during your school days, thinking of the day when you can own your shiny powerful machine.
 As the day approaches, you are probably already making plans for all the places you will visit and all the people you will show off your new bike to.
 But wait, have you considered what kind of bike you want based on what you need it for or where you plan to take it?
 Read on below to learn about the five essential things you need to consider before making this all-important purchase of your life.

-While you ponder upon these points, remember to check out the Bajaj Allianz Bike Insurance, available on Bajaj Finserv MARKETS.
+While you ponder upon these points, remember to check out the Bike Insurance policies, available on Finserv MARKETS.
 While third-party liability cover is a mandatory requirement for riding on Indian roads, the best bike insurance policy offered by this insurer covers not only third party liability for any damages inflicted on a person or their property because of your bike, but also provides a financial cover for your bike in case of theft, damage or a natural disaster as well as cover for you in case of an accident.

 1. How experienced are you as a rider?

 Some of us grew up tinkering with the bikes around us belonging to adults in our family or even our friends.
 So by the time you are ready to buy your first bike, chances are that you are already a pretty good rider.
 However, if this is the first time you are going to be around a bike, it is best to get an entry-level or commuter bike, which falls in the range of 100 to 150cc and have easy handling and ride quality.
 Once you are a pro-rider, you can upgrade to more powerful machines.
 Either way, buy bike insurance now to keep yourself and your vehicle covered against any possible damages that might be incurred.
 A comprehensive insurance policy usually provides access to a lot of covers that would further protect the bike and you, as the rider.